Robert Califf

-Robert McKinnon Califf (born 1951) is an American cardiologist who currently serves as the 25th Commissioner of the Food and Drug Administration.
+Robert McKinnon Califf (born 1951) is an American cardiologist who served as the 25th commissioner of food and drugs from 2016 to 2017 and again from 2022 to 2025.

 He was first nominated to be commissioner in September 2015 by President Barack Obama and he was confirmed by the U.S. Senate in February 2016, serving until January 20, 2017.

 President Joe Biden renominated Califf to head the Food and Drug Administration on November 12, 2021.
-He was confirmed by the Senate of February 15, 2022.
+He was confirmed by the Senate on February 15, 2022.

-Prior to becoming commissioner he had served as the Deputy Commissioner of the United States Food and Drug Administration's Office of Medical Products and Tobacco since January 2015.
-In 2019, he became head of medical strategy at Google parent company Alphabet Inc.
+Prior to becoming commissioner he had served as the deputy commissioner of the United States Food and Drug Administration's Office of Medical Products and Tobacco since January 2015.
+In 2019, he became head of medical strategy at Google's parent company, Alphabet Inc.

 Early life and education

 Califf was born in Anderson, South Carolina.
-He attended high school in Columbia, South Carolina where he was a member of the 1969 AAAA South Carolina Championship basketball team.
+He attended high school in Columbia, South Carolina, where he was a member of the 1969 AAAA South Carolina Championship basketball team.
 He attended Duke University, graduating in 1973 summa cum laude and is a member of Phi Beta Kappa.

 In 1978, he graduated from the Duke University School of Medicine in Durham, North Carolina, and was inducted into the Alpha Omega Alpha medical honor society.
 He left North Carolina for an internal medicine residency at the University of California, San Francisco and returned in 1980 to Duke to complete a fellowship in cardiology.
 He is board-certified in internal medicine (1984) and cardiology (1986), and a Master of the American College of Cardiology (2006).

 Career

 Duke University

 Califf was granted tenure as professor of cardiology at Duke University School of Medicine.

-He was the founding director of the Duke Clinical Research Institute, which is considered "the world’s largest academic research organization" with 1000 employees and an annual budget of $320 million, 50-60% of which is funded from the pharmaceutical industry.
+He was the founding director of the Duke Clinical Research Institute, which is a large academic research organization with 1000 employees and an annual budget of $320 million, 50-60% of which is funded from the pharmaceutical industry.